Darya778/setup_test/README.md

 # Description

-Здесь представлен "Простейший калькулятор" на python
+Here is the "Simplest Calculator" in python

 # Testing